theupdateframework/taps/candidate-succinct-delegation-tap.md

 Repositories that use access control for file uploading should take hashed bin delegations into consideration.
-Upload access for the name DELEGATING_ROLENAME.hbd-\* should have the same permissions as DELEGATING_ROLENAME.
+Upload access for the name PREFIX-\* should have the same permissions as the delegating role.

 # Backwards Compatibility